 Staying calm after a nuclear blast

-Having nuclear war fears is a normal reaction to radiation disasters, but it may be difficult to stay calm after a nuclear explosion.
+Having nuclear war fears is a normal reaction to radiation disasters, but it may be challenging to stay calm after a nuclear explosion.
 Experts say the best way to deal with this psychological reaction is to reduce the threat of radiation.
 While it’s unlikely to happen, people should prepare for other natural disasters by learning more about them.

 If you have a home in New Jersey, a 20 or 30-kiloton nuclear weapon can explode about a mile from your home.
 Similarly, if it explodes in Times Square, windows may shatter.
 However, the bright flash would warn people to stay indoors.
 Staying indoors will also help them minimize radiation exposure.